Convergence of penalty Robin-Robin domain decomposition methods for unilateral multibody contact problems of elasticity: Penalty variational formulation of the problem

-Since $V_{0} $ is closed reflexive Banach space, $F_{\theta } ({\bf u})$ is weakly lower semicontinuous and coercive, then according to the theorem of existence of the minimum in reflexive Banach space \cite {PII_4}, there exists a solution of minimization problem (\ref {eq_PII_25}) in the space $V_{0} $.

-Furthermore, the functional $F_{\theta } ({\bf u})$ is strictly convex and Gateaux differentiable in $V_{0} $.
-Therefore, according to the theorem about necessary and sufficient conditions of the minimum in reflexive Banach space \cite {PII_4}, the solution of problem (\ref {eq_PII_25}) is unique, and this problem is equivalent to the variational equation (\ref {eq_PII_41}). $\Box$
+Since the functional $F_{\theta}({\bf u})$ is weakly lower semicontinuous, coercive, strictly convex, and G\^{a}teaux differentiable in the closed reflexive Banach space $V_{0}$, then according to theorems in \cite {PII_4}, there exists a unique solution of the minimization problem (\ref {eq_PII_25}) in $V_{0}$, and this problem is equivalent to the variational equation (\ref {eq_PII_41}). $\Box$

-Now let us prove that the solution of penalty variational equation (\ref {eq_PII_41}) converges strongly to the solution of original variational inequality (\ref {eq_PII_23}) as $\theta \to 0$.
+Now let us prove that the solution of the penalty variational equation (\ref {eq_PII_41}) converges strongly to the solution of the original variational inequality (\ref {eq_PII_23}) as $\theta \to 0$.